anishathalye/dotbot/README.md

 Plugins are loaded using the `--plugin` and `--plugin-dir` options, using either absolute paths or paths relative to the base directory.
 It is recommended that these options are added directly to the `install` script.

+## Command-line Arguments

+Dotbot takes a number of command-line arguments; you can run Dotbot with `--help`, e.g. by running `./install --help`, to see the full list of options.
+Here, we highlight a couple that are particularly interesting.

+### `--only`

+You can call `./install --only [list of directives]`, such as `./install --only link`, and Dotbot will only run those sections of the config file.

+### `--except`

+You can call `./install --except [list of directives]`, such as `./install --except shell`, and Dotbot will run all the sections of the config file except the ones listed.

 ## Wiki